Ken Roberts (rugby league): Club career

 Ken Roberts made his début for Swinton on 10 March 1956, scoring a try and a goal from the second-row in a 25–7 victory at Blackpool Borough.
 He would go on to amass 128 points throughout his seven-year spell at the club.
 In 1960, 1961 and 1962 he played in three consecutive Lancashire Cup Finals for Swinton and was a member of their Lancashire League winning team during the 1960–61 season.
 Ken won the Championship with Swinton during the 1962–63 season, and on 23 April 1963, played his 202nd and last game for Swinton, a 17–4 victory over Oldham at Watersheddings, Oldham.

-In 1963, Ken was transferred across the Pennines, for a huge £5,000 (based on increases in average earnings, this would be approximately £240,900 in 2014), to Halifax where, on 24 August, he made his début at Thrum Hall, Halifax against Featherstone Rovers.
+In 1963, Ken was transferred across the Pennines, for £5,000 to Halifax where, on 24 August, he made his début at Thrum Hall, Halifax against Featherstone Rovers.
 The same year, Halifax would win the Yorkshire Cup, beating Featherstone Rovers in the Final.
 1964 saw Ken elected as vice-captain at Halifax, then soon after, captain.
-He was also a member of the team which beat Castleford 20–12 at Fartown to win the Eastern Division Championship that same year.
-Ken's leadership of a magnificent pack of forwards was a major factor in Halifax's charge towards the Rugby League Championship in 1965.
-It was their dominance which allowed Halifax to overcome St. Helens 15-7 and Ken had a momentous season himself, making 39 appearances.
-The following season saw Halifax lose to St Helens in a repeat Championship Final at Swinton, and saw Ken make another incredible 36 appearances, including the fixture against New Zealand.
+He was also a member of the team which beat Castleford 20–12 at Fartown to win the Eastern Division Championship that same year with him making 39 appearances including the Championship final where Halifax beat St Helens 15–7.
+The following season saw Halifax lose to St Helens in a repeat Championship Final at Swinton, and saw Ken make 36 appearances, including the fixture against New Zealand.
 On 27 January 1967, Ken played his last game for Halifax, against Leeds at Headingley.

 The following week he walked out at Odsal in the Challenge Cup for Bradford Northern against Featherstone Rovers.
 Ken would play a total of 39 matches for Bradford before making his début for a victorious Rochdale Hornets, against York, including a try, on 17 August 1968.

 In October 1969, Ken moved to his last club, Salford and he made his début on 29 October with a victory over St. Helens, at the Willows.
 Ken played his 475th and last first-class game on 20 October 1970 for Salford against Widnes in the BBC2 Floodlit Trophy.